Meet the team

 Advisory Committee Member

 Dr. Ciira wa Maina is a member of the advisory committee of the Distributed AI Research Institute.
 He is a lecturer at Dedan Kimathi University of Technology in Nyeri, Kenya where he conducts research in a number of areas including bioacoustics, IoT, machine learning and data science.
-Dr. Maina’s research ranges from using audio recordings obtained in the Mt Kenya ecosystem to perform biodiversity assessment, focusing on bird species which serve as an indicator species, to investigating the feasibility of use of the Internet of Things (IoT) by farmers in Kenya to monitor crop growing and storage conditions to improve yields and prevent food waste, and works on environmental monitoring like developing sensor systems to monitor the Upper Ewaso Nyiro river basin to help address challenges related to water resources management.
+His research ranges from using audio recordings obtained in the Mt Kenya ecosystem to assess biodiversity, to investigating the feasibility of use of the Internet of Things (IoT) by farmers in Kenya to monitor crop growing and storage conditions to improve yields and prevent food waste, and works on environmental monitoring like developing sensor systems to monitor the Upper Ewaso Nyiro river basin to help address challenges related to water resources management.
 Dr. Maina is also a co-founder of Data Science Africa, a community of data scientists on the African continent with workshops, summer schools, fellowships and monthly research seminars for the community.